top of page

 Difficulty with Routine Tasks

-When familiar tasks become puzzling, it's a clear signal that something isn't as it should be.
+When familiar tasks become puzzling, it signals that something isn't as it should be.
 Tasks such as managing finances or preparing a familiar meal might suddenly seem complex.
-If you or someone you know is struggling with once routine activities, consider it an early sign of memory loss that could merit professional attention.
+If you or someone you know struggles with once-routine activities, consider it an early sign of memory loss that could merit professional attention.

 Language and Communication Challenges

-Stumbling over words, pausing mid-sentence to grapple for the right term, or faltering in joining everyday conversation can be indicative of early-stage cognitive decline.
+Stumbling over words, pausing mid-sentence to grapple for the correct term, or faltering in joining everyday conversation can indicate early-stage cognitive decline.
 When these memory problems interfere with the ability to express oneself clearly, it's advisable to take heed of these dementia signs.

 Signs to Notice